 Fruit bowls need to be checked for spoiled or overripe fruit and internal food waste bins need to be washed regularly to reduce sweet deposits.
 Recycling bins also need to be cleaned if they have had spillages from used beer and wine bottles or ripe fruit juice receptacles.

 Again, Good housekeeping can discourage these flies.

 Poor hygiene encourages Fruit Flies, meaning they are an early sign of deteriorating or consistently neglected hygiene in food premises.

-Good house-keeping can make a huge difference to the success of any pest management or fly extermination programme.
+Good house-keeping can make a big difference to the success of any pest management plan.
 This is a key indicator of quality and one of the first things that council food safety officers look for.

 Are Fruit Flies Dangerous?